aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-organics-api/README.md

 * How the `products` getting on to `ProductList`'s props.
 * How that `products` array gets into the Redux store in the first place.
 What's happening in `ProductList`'s `useEffect` method?
 * Check out that `fetchProducts` action creator.
 It returns a function rather than an object, which means it is an _async action creator_.
 It calls a `getProducts()` function.
 What does that function do?
-* On our server side, we have `/api/v1/products` GET route that uses a DB function - you could fire up a tool like Postman or Insomnia to see if this route works like you expect.
+* On our server side, we have `/api/v1/products` GET route that uses a DB function - you could fire up a tool like Insomnia to see if this route works like you expect.
 * Follow the path back to the client side.
 How does the `products` data get back to that async `fetchProducts` action creator?
 What happens to the data then?
 * Open your Redux devtools, and as you refresh the Shop (ProductList) page, see how those dispatched actions update the store state.
 Can you confirm that understanding by taking a look at the reducers?
 * What does setting the `waiting` state do in terms of UI?
 Using the timeline slider at the bottom of your Redux devtools is a good way to see how the UI is changing based on different actions.